agnydev/diamonds-project/README.md

-Data Science Capstone Project for HarvardX.
+Diamonds Price Prediction by Its Characteristics in R. Data Science Capstone Project for HarvardX.